Approval Workflow

 4. 4.Make the changes.

-5. 5.Click "Approve" again to re-lock.
+5. 5.Click "Lock" again to re-freeze it.

 This can also be done programmatically via the MCP server using the firebreath_approve_post tool with action: "revoke".